qpdf/qpdf/README-maintainer.md

 * Check for open fuzz crashes at https://oss-fuzz.com

 * Check all open issues and pull requests in github and the sourceforge trackers.
-See ~/scripts/github-issues.
 Don't forget pull requests.
 Note: If the location for reporting issues changes, do a careful check of documentation and code to make sure any comments that include the issue creation URL are updated.